 Rani Abhishek Bunty aur Babli

 A dash of electric screen chemistry

-The flip-side was seen not in Shaad Ali’s film but in Karan Johar’s Kabhi Alvida Naa Kehna which released a year later.
-Playing a couple who were unable to make their marriage work, the film left us gasping with the question, “How could Bunty and Babli be not happy with each other?”
+The contrast, however, wasn’t in Shaad Ali’s film but a year later in Karan Johar’s Kabhi Alvida Naa Kehna.
+Portraying a couple struggling to keep their marriage afloat, the film left us wondering, “How could Bunty and Babli ever be unhappy with each other?”

+Rani Abhishek Bunty aur Babli